petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications.md

 notifications/using-the-notification-queue.md
 ```

 Liferay provides integrated notification tools, so you can ensure users are alerted to platform events.
-For Liferay DXP, this includes email, website, and mobile notifications for the following default applications:
+For Liferay DXP, this includes email and website notifications for the following default applications:

 | Application | Email | Website |
 | :--- | :--- | :--- |